yochitha/v-chat/README.md

 - Friend system: send, accept, and reject friend requests
 - Real-time messaging with typing indicators and reactions
 - One-on-one and group video calls with screen sharing and recording
-- 32 unique UI themes for personalized language exchange experience
+- 32 unique UI themes for personalized experience
 - Protected routes and session management using JWT
 - Responsive, error-resilient UI with global state handling
-- Ready for free and scalable deployment

 ---